Difference Between Baseband vs Broadband

 |Encoding scheme used||The baseband signaling used Manchester encoding scheme while transmitting the digital signals.||The broadband signaling used Manchester encoding scheme while transmitting the analog signals.|

 |Range of signals||The baseband transmission can transmit the digital signals over a short distance only when compared to broadband transmission.
 If the digital signals need to be transmitted for a long distance, the attenuation process is required.||The broadband transmission can transmit the analog signals over a long distance compared to baseband transmission, and for transmitting the signals, no need for attenuation technique is required.|

 |Topology used||The baseband transmission uses the bus topology as the application.||The broadband transmission uses the tree and bus topology as the application.|

-The broadband and baseband can be categorized into signaling.
-The broadband signaling transmit the analog signals and use optical fibers and twisted pair as the transmission medium.
-The baseband signaling transmit the digital signals and involve electrical impulse that are transmitted into physical medium like wires.
+Broadband and baseband can be categorized into signaling.
+The broadband signaling transmits the analog signals and uses optical fibers and twisted pair as the transmission medium.
+The baseband signaling transmits the digital signals and involves electrical impulse that is transmitted into a physical medium like wires.

 This is a guide to Baseband vs Broadband.
 Here we discuss the Baseband vs Broadband key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –